I'm charting a new course. I'm excited to see where it will take me.

 I love to learn.
 I love to read non-fiction about whatever subject interests me at the time, and I love to learn from people.
 Teach me something and you'll earn my appreciation.

 Politically, I am fed up.
 The whole Republican vs. Democrat charade is a sham set up by the political forces, and advanced by the mainstream media, that would keep us divided as a people, so that they (both sides) can advance their self and special-interest serving agenda, while keeping us blaming and finger-pointing elsewhere.
 I find the rhetoric to be very good cop/bad cop, insofar as that both sides talk differently, but in the end, are near identical in their outcomes.
 It's all a bunch of theater.
 There are a handful of politicians (on both sides) that seem to me to be truly sincere in their efforts to do for the people rather than themselves.
 I am more concerned with the sincerity than the political philosophy of anyone in government.
-I'd rather have the entire Congress filled with people that differ from me philosophically, but are sincere in their efforts, than to have the entire Congress filled with people who espouse my views while serving their own and special-interest purposes.
+I'd rather have the entire Congress filled with people who differ from me philosophically, but are who sincere in their efforts, than to have the entire Congress filled with people who espouse my views while serving their own and special-interest purposes.
 In a word, I suppose that makes me "anti-establishment".
 I am not in favor of the power the giant corporations have either.
 I don't see that as separate from the problems in our government, but rather that the 2 are symbiotic.
 I don't think we will fix the system.
 I see change coming only through the circumvention of the existing system.
-There are signs of this happening through things like bit-coin, bit-nation, and companies such as Über.
+There are signs of this happening through things like block-chain technology, cooperatives, and companies such as Über.

-I love food, adventures (even small ones), reading, learning, connecting with people, travel, dancing to pop-music (but always willing to learn others), hiking, water, documentaries, and anything I can do that broadens my horizons.
+I love food, adventures (even small ones), reading, learning, connecting with people, travel, dancing to pop-music (but always willing to learn others), hiking, water, documentaries, TEDTalks, and anything I can do that broadens my horizons.

 To me, life is all about connecting with people.
 Sometimes these are permanent or long term connections, but more often not.
 I love to talk to strangers, and am quick to make a comment that might brighten someone's day - whether I know them or not.
 I like the idea of the ripple effect: that we can have an indirect effect on others by touching those people we do directly encounter.